The Marrakech souks are as famous as Moroccan tea.

 While the Marrakech Medina might be the heartbeat of Marrakech, the main square; (Jemaa El-fnaa) might be the vibrant ball of electricity, the Marrakech markets are the pulsating epicenter of it all.

 The Marrakech souks are like no other, these markets in Marrakech are special, a unique, unforgettable experience.
-In this post, we’re gonna dive right into the heart into these Marrakech markets to give you an insight into what they’re like for us backpackers.
-Get ready to haggle!
+In this Marrakech souks post, we’re gonna dive right into the heart into these Marrakech markets to give you an insight into what they’re like for us backpackers.
+Oh yeah, and get ready to haggle!

 Where the Marrakech souks are, & to get inside them